• Special Licenses in Nebraska

 • The Board of Education is providing the transportation, i.e. the service.

-In other words, if you're a dad who gives his daughter and all of her friends a ride to school in your own person van, you do not need a school bus permit.
-Just nerves of steel.
+In other words, if you're a dad who gives his daughter and all of her friends a ride to school in your own personal van, you do not need a school bus permit.

-In Section 1B-9 of the Nebraska Driver's Manual, you'll find a thorough outline of the who, what, when, where, why, and how of the application process.
+In the Nebraska Driver's Manual, you'll find a thorough outline of the who, what, when, where, why, and how of the application process.

 To drive a vehicle that accommodates fewer than 16 passengers (including yourself), such as a limousine or taxi, all you need is a regular Class O Nebraska driver's license.

-The chauffeur or taxi company for which you work may require you to enroll in some special training; however, the company will inform you of this during your application process.
+The chauffeur or taxi company for which you work may require you to enroll in some special training.
+The company will inform you of this during your application process.

 Motorcycles